 Section 2.
-The annual meeting at which the Board names officers shall be held at the time of the regular meeting in November.
+The Library Board of Control officer elections shall be held at the annual November Regular Meeting.

 Section 3.
-The Library budget shall be presented at the November meeting.
+The Library budget shall be presented at the annual November Regular Meeting.
+A Public Hearing for the budget shall be announced and called to coincide with this meeting and advertised in the journal of record.